AccessDigitalHealth/FHIR/src/pagecontent/access-observation-gen-pat-intro.md

 Availability of Atlantic LIS specifications and test messages were also a limitation on mapping and profiling efforts.
 Currently, the general lab profiles were completed using documentation from Nova Scotia, Prince Edward Island, and Ontario Lab Information Systems (LIS).
 Additional evaluation and iteration of these profiles, as additional jurisdictional specifications are made available, is paramount to ensure the final profile reflects the current state of Atlantic systems.

-Alignment and compatibility with other prominent profiles in similar functional areas was sought (e.g. OLIS, US Core/CA Core), in part to validate the ACCESS Atlantic work, and in part to ensure that decisions taken in developing the ACCESS Atlantic profiles were, at a minimum, not mutually exclusive with widely used profiles.
+Alignment and compatibility with other prominent profiles in similar functional areas was sought (e.g. OLIS, US Core/CA Core), in part to validate the ACCESS Atlantic work, and in part to ensure that decisions taken in developing the ACCESS profiles were, at a minimum, not mutually exclusive with widely used profiles.

 ## Profiling Principles